iblazhko/eventsourced-processmanager/README.md

 * *Carrier Integration* - component that uses carrier APIs to manifest shipment or book shipment collection, using carrier-specific APIs.
-This solution is not focusing on the carrier integration aspect, we assume that this is implemented in an external system we can communicate with using messages, and the solution uses a simple stub representing that external system.
+This solution is not focusing on the carrier integration aspect, we assume that this is implemented in a supporting bounded context we can communicate with using messages, and the solution uses a simple stub representing that supporting bounded context.

 Major process steps and the way how they are composed into a complete process is the responsibility of *Shipment Process* orchestrator,